Inklingo

 adjectiveC1general

-Use 'despreciable' when something is so unimportant that it can be disregarded or considered negligible, often implying a very small amount or effect.
+This word implies something is so unimportant or small that it can be disregarded or considered worthless, often implying a very low quantity or risk.

 A single tiny grain of sand sitting next to a very large, smooth beach stone.